History of DITA

 DITA 1.1 was approved in August 2007, adding a new Bookmap specialization.

-DITA 1.2 is expected sometime in 2008.
-It will add structured learning, creation of Learning Objects with DITA, which will be compatible with eLearning standards such as SCORM.
+DITA 1.2 was released in 2010.
+It added structured learning, creation of Learning Objects with DITA, which will be compatible with eLearning standards such as SCORM.

 How To Write Usable User Documentation, by Edmond Weiss, Oryx, (1991)